-Digital marketing ROI, which stands for return on investment, is the measure of profit or loss generated by your digital marketing campaigns.
+Digital marketing ROI, or return on investment, is the measure of profit or loss generated by your digital marketing campaigns.
 It looks at the amount of revenue generated compared to the amount of money invested.

 If you have a positive return on investment, then your campaigns are bringing in more money than you are spending on them.
 And that’s where you want to be!

 By understanding your successes, and your pitfalls, you can tweak your strategy and your planning to help grow high-quality leads and ultimately grow revenue.

-Knowing your ROI not only means you can optimise your current budget, it also means you can make quick decisions on where to allocate your budget in the future.
+Knowing your ROI not only means you can optimise your current budget, but it also means you can make quick decisions on where to allocate your budget in the future.